Large deviation principle for empirical measures of once-reinforced random walks on finite graphs: Supplementary Results and Proofs

-\subsection{Proof of Lemma \ref{lower technique}}
+\subsubsection{Proof of Lemma \ref{lower technique}}

-\pf Before proving this lemma, we describe our intuitive ideas.
-The Markov chain $(U_n)$ starts from time $s$ at vertex $u_0$, moves to an adjacent vertex at the current location with some transition probability until it reaches some vertex $u$ at time $t-2\b$. $u$ may be any vertex of $G_0$.
-Then, we need to establish a rule independent of the law of $(U_n)_{s\le n\le t-2\b}$ such that $(U_n)$ starts at time $t-2\b$ at $u$, follows a deterministic path, and eventually reaches $v_0$ at time $t$.
+Before proving this lemma, we outline the intuitive idea.
+The Markov chain $(U_n)_{n\ge s}$ starts at vertex $u_0$ at time $s$, and moves to an adjacent vertex at each step according to a prescribed transition probability, until it reaches some vertex $u$ at time $t-2\b$.
+Here $u$ can be any vertex of $G$.
+We then need specify a rule---independent of the law of $(U_n)_{s\le n\le t-2\b}$---that, starting from $u$ at time at time $t-2\b$, makes $(U)_n$ follow a deterministic path and arrive at $v_0$ at exactly at time $t$.

-One heuristic approach is for $(U_n)$ to travel along the shortest path from $u$ to $v_0$ after time $t-2\b$.
-Once $(U_n)$ first arrives at $v_0$ at time $t'$, it then jumps between $v_0$ and one of its adjacent vertices, and finally stops at $v_0$ at time $t$.
-There are two key points in this approach: \begin{itemize} \item $t-t'$ must be an even number.
-Although this implies that the length of the shortest path from $u$ to $v_0$ must be even number also, we can realize this heuristic idea on trees and bipartite graphs (see {\bf \emph{Case 1}}).
-However, we need to make some modifications to apply this idea to other graphs.
-In other words, we have to design a path such that $U_n$ arrive at $v_0$ at time $t'$, and $t-t'$ must be an even number (see {\bf \emph{Case 2}}).
-Noting that the shortest path from $u$ to $v_0$ may not be unique, one way to ensure the uniqueness is to take the shortest path on a fixed spanning tree. \item We choose a non-random path from time $t-2\b$ to $t$, but we still need to ensure the Markov property of $(U_n)_{t-2\b\le n\le t}$.
-This means that for any $n\in [t-2\b, t)$ and $U_n=\tilde{u}$, the position of $U_{n+1}$ is determined only by $n$ and $\tilde{u}$ with probability $1$.
+A heuristic approach is to let $(U_n)$ follow the shortest path from $u$ to $v_0$ after time $t-2\b$.
+Once $(U_n)$ first reaches $v_0$ at some time $t'$, it then alternates between $v_0$ and one of its neighbors, finally stopping at $v_0$ at time $t$.
+Two key points arise in this scheme: \begin{itemize} \item The time difference $t-t'$ must be even.
+While this forces the length of the shortest path from from $u$ to $v_0$ to be even number as well, the idea can be implemented directly on trees and bipartite graphs (see {\bf \emph{Case 1}} in the proof).
+For other graphs, modifications are needed: we must design a path that brings $U_0$ to $v_0$ at some time $t'$ while keeping $t-t'$ even.(see {\bf \emph{Case 2}} in the proof).
+Since the shortest path from $u$ to $v_0$ may not be unique, one way to fix a unique choice is to take the shortest path on a fixed spanning tree. \item Although the path from time $t-2\b$ to $t$ is chosen deterministically, we must still preserve the Markov property of , but we still need to ensure the Markov property of $(U_n)_{t-2\b\le n\le t}$.
+That is, for every $n\in [t-2\b, t)$ and every state $U_n=\tilde{u}$, the next position $U_{n+1}$ is determined solely by $n$ and $\tilde{u}$ with probability $1$. \end{itemize}